2026 Program Schedule:

 Alternate scheduling, including an extended timeframe into the next session, may be available by prior arrangement.
 Interns can choose to continue on after their session ends to receive more advanced hands-on instruction and accumulate additional hours

-All required training, including orientation and weekly class sessions that may require attendance on a non-shift day.
+All required training, including orientation on Sunday, May 24th and Monday, May 25th, and weekly class sessions on Monday evenings from 6:00 – 8:30 pm.
+(Some of the required training may require attendance on a non-shift day.)

-This year's 12-week Intern Program session is scheduled to align primarily with college/university semester system calendars.
-The program session has a first day orientation/training, and will have pre-scheduled "hands on" classes and associated reading requirements.
+The 12-week Intern Program session is scheduled to align with college/university semester system calendars.
+The program session includes required orientation classes on Sunday, May 24th and Monday, May 25th, and regularly scheduled “hands-on” training classes on Monday evenings from 6:00 – 8:30 pm.
 Interns are expected to be on-site with a regular work schedule.

-There is the opportunity, by previous arrangement, to start early husbandry shifts, gaining additional credit for intern program hours.
+There is the opportunity, by previous arrangement, to start husbandry shifts at an earlier date, gaining additional credit for intern program hours.
 An early start requires acceptance into the hospital shift volunteer program and completion of initial training.

 Ability to work well both independently and with others